 Things are a little nutty over here.
 Coco-nutty.
 Ha!

-Ok, that was lame.
 It’s Monday of what’s going to be a long week, forgive me.

 However, it’s Monday and I know you might need something to laugh about so feel free to TWSS it up.
 I won’t judge.

 They’re versatile, no bake, perfect snacks, and I can eat like 5 at a time if I want and not feel bad about it.

 Yesterday I had planned on making some elaborate warm, cozy stew/soup kind of Sunday meal but then laziness, a long walk that ended up taking up more of the afternoon than I thought and a douse of self-pity about my upcoming 30th birthday left me too tired and craving sweets instead.

 A few handfuls of chocolate chips and mini marshmallows later, I realized balls would do a much better job of satisfying the craving and at least I could combine some nuts with the copious amounts of chocolate for some protein and healthy fats.

 These are probably the best imitation of any of the cookie dough balls I’ve made before.

 Although, I do love these Pumpkin Cookie Dough Bites for fall and these Cookie Dough Bars with Chocolate Chips and Tart Cherries when I want to enjoy that cookie dough flavor in a different shape.

 It’s either the 1/4 of a banana in this batch or the fact that my new food processor is way better at well, processing.